csperando/playground-cluesp9u/statement.md

     # # # # # # # # # # S # # # # # # # # # #
 ```

+For more information on using files in python see: (File I/O in Python)[google.com]

 # Famous Puzzles for Backtracking Practice